Does Arthritis in Dogs Go Away?

 Both glucosamine and chondroitin are usually extracted from sea animals like oysters and green-lipped mussels.
 Green-lipped mussels are a type of shellfish native to New Zealand.
 The mussels are very rich in both glucosamine and chondroitin and also contain a good amount of omega-3 fatty acids.

-The Honest Paws Green Lipped Mussel Powder is formulated to help your dog live a more comfortable life despite living with joint problems.
-The powder contains a number of natural and joint-healthy ingredients, including glucosamine, chondroitin, hyaluronic acid, vitamin C, omega three fatty acids, and MSM (Methylsulfonylmethane).
+The Honest Paws Green-Lipped Mussel Powder is formulated to help your dog live a more comfortable life despite living with joint problems.
+The powder contains a number of natural and joint-healthy ingredients, including glucosamine, chondroitin, hyaluronic acid, vitamin C, omega-three fatty acids, and MSM (Methylsulfonylmethane).
 Simply use the powder to top your dog’s food and let her eat her way to stronger, healthier joints.

 Hyaluronic Acid.
 Hyaluronic acid is a naturally-occurring fluid in the body that is very hydrophilic (water-loving).
 Due to its water-loving nature, it attracts water to the joint space, promoting lubrication and fluidity of the joint.
 The acid also has an anti-inflammatory effect which is helpful in slowing the progression of arthritis.

 Turkey Tail Mushroom.
 This medicinal mushroom has a long list of health benefits, one of which is supporting joint health.
 Packed with antioxidants and anti-inflammatory materials, the mushroom can be of great help in the management of arthritis in dogs.
-You can give your dog natural whole turkey tail mushroom, but it is also available as a supplement.
+You can give your dog a natural whole turkey tail mushroom, but it is also available as a supplement.

 - This bacon popcorn flavored Honest Paws Joint Powder uses a blend of ingredients that focus on all-encompassing joint health and support.

 - It works to maintain joint mobility, improve cartilage development, and enhance overall bone and joint health.